List of common misconceptions about language learning

 Language learning is subject to several misconceptions.
 It is common for people to rely on their own intuitions about language learning, though they would not do so with other technical subjects such as physics (a phenomenon known as folk linguistics).
 However, these intuitions are often contradicted by scientific research.
+Each entry on this list of misconceptions is worded as a correction; the misconceptions themselves are implied rather than stated.

 Childhood language acquisition

-Children learn their first language effortlessly
+Children do not learn their first language effortlessly

 Learning a first language is not rapid for children.
 Children spend years learning their mother tongue, and the process continues well into their school years.
 At seven years old, for example, many children have difficulties creating passive-voice sentences.

-A study on child L1 learners and adult L2 learners of Spanish showed that children do not acquire their first language any quicker than adults do their second language; conversely, the study suggests that the experience of older learners helps them acquire a better handle on the language in question.
+A study on child L1 learners and adult L2 learners of Spanish showed that children do not acquire their first language any more quickly than adults do their second language; conversely, the study suggests that the experience of older learners helps them acquire a better handle on the language in question.

 Second-language acquisition

-Younger learners learn languages more easily than older learners
+Younger learners do not learn languages more easily than older learners

 It is often assumed that young children learn languages more easily than adolescents and adults.
 However, the reverse is true; older learners are faster.
 For example, a study of 17,000 British students showed that those who started learning French aged 11 performed better than those who started learning it aged 8.
 The only exception to this rule is in pronunciation.
 Young children invariably learn to speak their second language with native-like pronunciation, whereas learners who start learning a language at an older age only rarely reach a native-like level.
 The pronunciation seems to be anchored in the speaker from an early age and therefore difficult to change.

-Intelligence is strongly correlated with language-learning ability
+Intelligence is not strongly correlated with language-learning ability

 General intelligence is actually often a poor indicator of language-learning ability.
 Motivation, tolerance for ambiguity, and self-esteem are all better indicators of language-learning success.